-- 1. Parents/Guardians MUST send a written request to the teacher when an early dismissal is necessary.
-Before the student leaves school, the parent must sign the student out in the main office. - 2.
+- 1. Students are not to be picked up early or arrive late on a regular basis.
+Early dismissals and late arrivals should be reserved for unusual circumstances only.
+If a student is to be picked up before the end of the school day, a note from home stating the reason for the early dismissal must be submitted.
+The note must be given to the homeroom teacher.
+Parents/guardians must sign out the student in the main office.
+Students will be called to the office for early dismissal once they have been signed out. - 2.
 No child will be permitted to leave school with persons other than his/her parents, or designated emergency contacts, unless a written statement regarding the authorization for an alternate caregiver is received from the parents and is approved by the office.